Keith-Tachibana/Metalink/README.md

 To be announced later
 ## Development
 #### System Requirements
+- -Node 10 or higher
+- -NPM 6 or higher
 - -PostgreSQL 10 or higher
 #### Getting Started
 1. Clone the repository